kyoheiu/era/README.md

 {"interval":100,"frequency":40,"rain1":"│","rain2":" "}
 ```

-`interval` means how often the screen is updated (or, how fast the rain falls).
+`interval` means how often the screen is updated (a.k.a how fast it rains).
+The bigger this number, The faster it rains.
-If `frequency` goes bigger, the rain drops reduces.
+The larger `frequency`, the fewer the raindrops.
-`rain1` and `rain2` are characters for rain drops.
-By default `rain2` is empty, so rain drops is expressed by `rain1` (|).
-Of course you can change the shape of rain drops!
+`rain1` and `rain2` are characters representing raindrops.
+By default `rain2` is empty, so raindrops are represented by rain1 (|) only.
+Of course you can change the shape of raindrops!